cmatheson/italicize-my-terminal/README.md

 # italicize-my-terminal.sh

-This script makes italicized termcaps of xterm-256color and screen-256color.
+This script makes italic text work in your terminal (and in tmux).
+It does this by creating italicized termcaps of xterm-256color and screen-256color.
 Enjoy italics in your vim (and probably other places too?).

 ## Where does this work?